Cyber Attacks & Recovery

 The survival of the databases allowed us to recover 90% of client’s web site core database data and rebuild from local and online archive versions of sites.
 We were also able to utilise client development data stored at our offices in conjunction with these databases.

 Why destroy a small business web hosting server?

-The purpose of the attack appears to be commercially motivated rather than a cyber vandalism, terrism or criminal attack.
+The purpose of the attack appears to be commercially motivated rather than a cyber vandalism, terrism or a typical ransomware criminal attack.

 Why do we suspect a Commercial Cyber Attack?:

-- while client data was destroyed by fast encryption method – there were no associated ransom note files that are always included in criminal ransom encryption attacks.
+- while client data was destroyed by fast encryption method – there were no associated ransom note files that are almost always included in criminal ransom encryption attacks.
 Criminals sometimes also copy any data the think may be valuable data first.
-There were no ransom files, or contacts with payment demands of any kind.
+There were no ransom files, any signs of downloaded data nor follow up contacts with payment demands of any kind.